- Faculty & Staff Resources

 h.
 National or international recognition, including nature of recognition.

-*If a publication is forthcoming, include referees' reports as well as the contract from the press or letter from the editor stating a commitment to publish and expected date of publication.
+*If a publication is in press, include referees' reports as well as the contract from the press or letter from the editor stating a commitment to publish and expected date of publication.